-What does Maxwell's Silver Hammer mean?
+What do you think Maxwell's Silver Hammer means?

 Beatles: Maxwell's Silver Hammer Meaning